noahehall/theBookOfNoah/0current/apitech.md

 ## headers
   - header: field of an http request/response that provides additional context and metadata about the request/response
+  - custom headers generally start with `X-` but was deprecated in 2012

 ### response headers
   - www-authenticate: defines the authentication method that should be used to gain access to a resource. always sent along with a 401 unauthorized response